 - Vocational Graduate Certificates and Vocational Graduate Diplomas are considered to be at a higher level than a Bachelor degree.

 - Prisoners, people on remand, and mental health inpatients are not eligible for the Skills First Program.

 - Students who are currently enrolled in a school (including home schooling) are not eligible for the Skills First Program.

 - Please note that accessing this funding could impact access to further government subsidised training.

 Tuition fee exemptions (i.e. nothing to pay out of pocket) may be available for:

 - those under the Young People Transitioning from Care initiative (must present a referral from with enrolment)

 - young people on non-custodial community based orders (must present a letter confirming status from the Youth Justice Unit of the Department of Human Services with your enrolment)

 - prisoners from the Judy Lazarus Transition Centre only (must present a letter confirming status from Centre management with your enrolment)

 Experiencing severe financial hardship?
-Get in touch with Monarch on 1300 738 955 to make an appointment with our course consultants to further discuss your tuition fee options.
+Get in touch with Monarch on 1300 738 955 to discuss your tuition fee options.